dc86Htb/Uncommon-Lisp/README.md

 ## 05/19/22
-I think im gonna write my own parser, i feel bad to use a premade one.
+I think im gonna write my own parser combinator, i feel bad to use a premade one.
 Im going to do that this week.

 ## 05/28/22

-Im still working on the parser, i will push tomorrow if everything is good.
+Im still working on the parser comb, i will push tomorrow if everything is good.

 ## 05/30/22

 Fun fact everything is not good so i will probably do this tomorrow night.

+## 01/07/22
+After one month of inactivity, i decided to keep the mpc parser combinator.
+I will change I promise but not for the moment.